View Edward Hebert's Obituary on www.leadertelegram.com/ and share memories

 Ed was very passionate about supporting the community he lived in.
 Because of this passion, the family asks that any monetary donations be directed to one of these organizations:

-School District of New Richmond, 701 East 11th St, New Richmond, Wi 54701 with a note that the donation is for a new High School Stadium for football, soccer, track & field, and community events.
+School District of New Richmond, 701 East 11th St, New Richmond, WI 54017 with a note that the donation is for a new High School Stadium for football, soccer, track & field, and community events.

 Lake Wissota Improvement & Protection Association, Lake Wissota Stewardship Project, make checks payable to The Community Foundation of Chippewa County- Lake Wissota Stewardship Project, P.O.
 Box 153, Chippewa Falls, WI 54729